-Asteroid DayAsteroid Day, the official United Nations’ day of global awareness and education about asteroids, will celebrate its fifth anniversary on 30 June.
-What began as two live stream broadcasts in 2014, now includes thousands of independent events organized by citizens around the world on all five continents.
-Asteroid Day global programs, including Asteroid Day LIVE, are programs of the Asteroid Foundation, a Luxembourg-based nonprofit organization.
+Asteroid Day, the official United Nations’ day of global awareness and education about asteroids, will celebrate its sixth anniversary on 30 June 2020.
+What began as two live stream broadcasts in 2014, now includes thousands of independent events organized by institutions around the world on all five continents.

 General information about the international Asteroid Day: https://asteroidday.org/

 Asteroid Day at NHM Vienna, June 30th, 2020

 For the 6th international Asteroid Day, on June 30th 2020, the Natural History Museum Vienna will celebrate 40 years since the discovery of the evidence of the dinosaur-killing asteroid impact 66 million years ago.

 In two exclusive guided tours behind the scenes, given in English and limited to a maximum of 15 persons each, Dr. Ludovic Ferrière, curator of the meteorite collection, will explain as a “back to the future detective story” how the dinosaur-killing asteroid impact was discovered.